Materials science: Zinc

 • Accessories with symbols & ornaments

-In the Gothic scene, zinc is ideally suited to dark, antique and mystical designs .
+In the Gothic sector, zinc is ideal for dark, antique, and mystical designs.

 Care & Cleaning of Zinc